Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Semisimplicity for interpolating partition categories

 \begin{proposition} Let $t\in \CC$ and let $\cC$ be a category of partitions.
 Then $\RepCt$ is semisimple if and only if it satisfies $\det(G^{(k)})\neq 0$ for all $k\in\NN$. \end{proposition}

 \begin{proof} By \Cref{cor-criterion}, $\RepCt$ is semisimple if and only if it does not contain any non-trivial negligible morphisms.
 Now $\RepCt$ is constructed as a Karoubi envelope, that is, an idempotent completion of an additive completion, but we claim that negligibility can be traced back to the original category, $\uRep_0(\cC,t)$ in this case.
-First, as any negligible morphism of a direct summand extends trivially to a negligible morphism of the full object, we only have to worry about the additive completion.
+First, as any negligible morphism from or to a direct summand extends trivially to a negligible morphism from or to the full object, it suffices to consider the additive completion.
 We can think of its morphisms as matrices whose entries are morphisms in the original category.
-One sees that, for such a matrix to be a negligible morphism, all of its entries have to be negligible.
-Hence, $\RepCt$ is semisimple if and only if there are no non-trivial negligible morphism $f\in \Homm ([k],[l])$ for all $k,l\in \NN_0$.
+As each entry of such a matrix can be recovered by compositions with suitable row and column matrices consisting of zero or identity morphisms, such a matrix is negligible, if and only if all of its entries are negligible.
+Hence, $\RepCt$ is semisimple if and only if there are no non-trivial negligible morphism $f\in \Homm_{\uRep_0(\cC,t)} ([k],[l])$ for all $k,l\in \NN_0$.

-Comparing diagrams we see that this is equivalent to it having no non-trivial negligible morphism $f\in \Homm ([0],[k])$ for all $k\in \NN_0$.
-Hence, $\RepCt$ is semisimple if and only if the form